ReCoded-Org/curriculum-backend-readings/module8-typescript/r2-typescript-node-express/README.md

 touch app.ts
 ```

-Next we install Express and a few dev dependencies for TypeScript.
+Next, we install Express and a few dev dependencies for TypeScript.

 ```bash
 npm i express